Moreland, Ramirez, Benintendi homer as Red Sox top Yanks 5-4

 TRAINER'S ROOM

-Yankees: OF Jacoby Ellsbury has no timetable for resuming baseball activity.
-He's still feeling effects from his concussion, manager Joe Girardi said. ...
-1B Greg Bird (ankle) played back-to-back games in the field at Class A Tampa for the first time since going on the disabled list, meaning he could be ready to move to a higher level.
+Yankees: 1B Greg Bird (ankle) played back-to-back games in the field at Class A Tampa for the first time since going on the disabled list, meaning he could be ready to move to a higher level.

 UP NEXT